- Optimizely Web Experimentation

 From this perspective, revenue-per-visitor is the best metric.
 It equals the conversion rate (how often customers purchase) multiplied by the AOV (how much they spend).
 It is the best overarching goal in this test, where smaller goals may provide conflicting information.

 Secondary metrics help you gather insights that are key to long-term success.
-In Optimizely Experimentation, the metrics that you rank from 2 to 5 are secondary metrics.
+In Optimizely Experimentation, the metrics that you rank from two to five are secondary metrics.

 Secondary metrics track long-distance events and more ambitious metrics.
 End-of-funnel events like order value and order confirmation make excellent secondary metrics because they provide valuable information but are generally slower to reach significance.
 If you do not make these long-term wins your primary metric, you do not have to wait.